-The 2023-2026 TIP contains one major reconstruction project that will improve safety to the transportation system.
+The 2024-2027 TIP contains one major reconstruction project that will improve safety to the transportation system.

-The Wisconsin Department of Transportation (WisDOT) is proposing improvements to a 19-mile stretch of WIS 23 from US 151 to County P in Fond du Lac and Sheboygan counties.
+In 2023, the Wisconsin Department of Transportation (WisDOT) completed improvements to a 19-mile stretch of WIS 23 from US 151 to County P in Fond du Lac and Sheboygan counties.
 In this area, WIS 23 is a critical east-west connector between two interstate highways, I-41 in Fond du Lac and I-43 in Sheboygan, serving freight and local, regional, and statewide traffic.
 The majority of WIS 23 from US 151 to County P is a rural, 2-lane highway, with significant safety, access, and operational concerns.
 Improvements are being considered to address these concerns.